 Do you want to speak Italian more easily and confidently in 2022?

-Now that 2022 is upon us, why not set a goal to learn Italian, starting today, for the year 2022?
-I will try to help you with this goal by posting blogs that describe how Italians use their language on a daily basis and in so doing help you to “think in Italian.”
+Why not set a goal to learn Italian, starting today, for the year 2022?
+I will try to help you with this goal by posting a new blog every month in the series “Italian Phrases We Use EVERY Day!”
+With these blogs, I discuss how Italians use their language on a daily basis and in so doing help you to “think in Italian.”

 See below for how this works.

 As we all master these phrases, so will you.
 Try my method and let me know how it works.
 What sentences will you create with these phrases?

 Please reply.
 I’d love to hear from you!
 Or join our Conversational Italian! group discussion on Facebook.